deepsound-project/pggan-pytorch/README.md

 * wgan-gp pytorch - https://github.com/caogang/wgan-gp

 We want to highlight, that these were strong, but still just an inspiration for rewriting the code from scratch, even though a clear resemblence of the code from mentioned implementation can be seen.

+## Final remarks

+The code is in constant development. :) We publish it now, because you can always improve something.
+It is possible, that much more detailed implementations may arise for both PGGAN-general framework and Signal-Generating Progressively Growing GANs (SGPGGAN acronym isn't hopefully taken yet).